oracle-livelabs/multicloud/helidon-oci-devops/os-support/os-support.md

     import com.oracle.bmc.objectstorage.responses.GetObjectResponse;</copy>
     ```

-## Task 2: Trigger the DevOps pipeline
+## Task 2: Push the Helidon application code change and trigger the DevOps pipeline

 1. Copy and paste the following command in the terminal **to commit and push the change**.
     ```bash